 How we handle uncertainty and how we deal with it personally is critical in how we manage change.
 Given the uncertainty and complexity in our organizations, dealing with ambiguity is a critical skill for consultants.
 This has been my self-development path for sharpening my consulting skills.
 Sometimes I have to push myself into this Land Of I Don’t Know because it helps me retain my edge.
-I have learned not to get too comfortable and certain in my world-view.
-In consulting, what I think I know always gets me in trouble because it is usually not accurate in the moment.
+I have learned not to get too comfortable and certain in my worldview.
+In consulting, what I think I know always gets me in trouble because it is usually not accurate at the moment.
 I have a little slice of the picture and recognizing that I can stay open (and I don’t use that word lightly) I can stay open to the moment and there-by access more information.

 Sometimes we lose the basics in the “press” of our work.
 The moments of truth, as practitioners, when we are indeed living our values on the edge are those moments when we see the path to “good practice” and have the courage to move the situation.
 As OD practitioners we are always pushing ourselves to stay on the cutting edge of our practice and keeping our own character growth in movement because we see this as the foundation of our practice.
 On the other hand, we have been in this field for 20 years.
 There isn’t much OD work we haven’t touched.
-Staying on our own cutting edge means getting way outside our comfort zones.
+Staying on our own cutting-edge means getting way outside our comfort zones.
 We had to find our own edge, our own frontier, we had to venture into, what for us was a wilderness, never mind that the wilderness was into cultures many thousands of years older than our own.
 Kierkegaard said that to venture causes anxiety; not to venture is to lose oneself.

 By putting ourselves “beyond the edge” of our comfort zone, beyond the edge of what is known to us, we have discovered assumptions we are carrying that no longer serve and core assumptions that guide our practice.
-What appeared to be an outward journey, to seek out new lands, new projects, turned out to be an inward journey of the heart, mind and soul.
+What appeared to be an outward journey, to seek out new lands, and new projects turned out to be an inward journey of the heart, mind, and soul.
 We went to celebrate the unknown and learned to appreciate the unknown in our own spirit.
 We found new aliveness at the edge of discovery and growth.

-Venturing into developing nations or any form of the unknown is a robust methodology for developing servant leadership, understanding the formation of groups, the nature of intact community, the power of reflection, dialogue and journaling and how it reveals core values about our work and purpose.
+Venturing into developing nations or any form of the unknown is a robust methodology for developing servant leadership, understanding the formation of groups, the nature of intact community, the power of reflection, dialogue, and journaling, and how it reveals core values about our work and purpose.
 It certainly has deepened our appreciation for our client’s courage to go into the unknown with us.